LoSgu8/symmetrical-grooming/README.md

-# symmetrical-pancake
+# symmetrical-grooming

-//TODO trovare un nome migliore
+//TODO trovare un nome migliore (.)

 Net2plan-based evaluation for a network topology divided in subregions.
 Heuristic evaluation of which transponder type to select for each node based on transponder cost and available modulation.